gebz97/patagonicus/README.md

-# Scout, A Library for some handy dandy and convenient Linux information
+# Patagonicus, A Library for some handy dandy and convenient Linux information

 ```
 To be improved